 On page 373, the 2016 SMFP defines the service area for dialysis services as the dialysis station planning area in which the dialysis station is located.
 Except for the Cherokee-Clay-Graham Multicounty Planning Area and the Avery-Mitchell-Yancey Multicounty Planning Area, each of the 94 remaining North Carolina counties is a separate dialysis station planning area.
 Thus, the service area for this facility consists of Rowan County.
 Facilities may also serve residents of counties not included in their service area.

-According to the January 2017 SDR indicates there are three dialysis facilities (two existing and one approved) in Rowan County, as shown below.
+According to Table B of the July 2017 SDR indicates there are two existing and one approved dialysis facilities in Rowan County, as shown below.